heroku/no-local-dev-getting-started/README.md

 # Verified

 If you are not yet a Heroku verified account holder, clicking the Heroku button will prompt you to sign up for Heroku first, and enter billing details.
-These details are required for abuse prevention - running this app in the standard configuration won't incur any costs.
+Running this demo will incur in costs of [Eco](https://devcenter.heroku.com/articles/eco-dyno-hours) dynos, and Heroku Postgres [mini](https://elements.heroku.com/addons/heroku-postgresql).

 # Running